ianmcburnie/a11y-first-workshop/README.md

 1. Demo how ARROW key behaviour on textbox is different than on link.
 1. Talk about ARROW key behaviour and 'forms mode' of screen reader.
 1. Demo that ENTER key does nothing... yet
-1. Demo that screen reader announces value, label, type and state (in no particular order)
+1. Demo that screen reader announces value (or contents), label, type (edit text) and state (in no particular order)
 1. The `name` attribute is used by the server (key/value pair).
 The `id` attribute is used by the client (for link anchors, label targets, scripting)
-1. Add `disabled` attribute to textbox and demonstrate screen reader behaviour
+1. Add `disabled` attribute to textbox and demonstrate screen reader behaviour (it now reads "dimmed")
 1. Remove `disabled` attribute
+1. Add `readonly` attribute to textbox and demonstrate screen reader behaviour (it now just says "text" instead of "edit text")
+1. Remove `readonly` attribute
 1. Add `autofocus` attribute to textbox and demonstrate behaviour on page load
 1. Remove `autofocus` attribute
+1. Add skin field related classes (`field`, `field__label field__label--stacked` and `field__control`)

 Also add textbox &amp; label for password, first name, last name and phone, adding [Skin Textbox Classes](https://ebay.github.io/skin/#textbox).
-For example:
+For example, final email field should look like this:

 ```html
 <div class="field">